Fire Prevention

 2022 Fire Prevention Week Contest

 2022 Fire Prevention Week poster contest winning entry - "Always have a plan!" along the top with the image of a home on fire, escape ladder from 2nd storey, large deciduous tree beside the house with a red x to mark the meeting spot.
 Directions for safe escape appear in box on the poster: "Make sure you and your family has a plan to get out in case of a fire and to have a meeting spot outside", "You can exit your house through a window or door.
-If your window is high up try to get a roll-down ladder to help get you down" and "Make sure you check and test your fire alarm once a month."The winner of our 2nd annual Fire Prevention Week poster contest has been selected!
+If your window is high up try to get a roll-down ladder to help get you down" and "Make sure you check and test your fire alarm once a month."The winner of our 2nd annual Fire Prevention Week poster contest was selected!

 The contest was open to all students 12 years of age and older at St. Joseph's CES and Warsaw Public School.